pfitzer/youtube2mp3/README.rst

 youtube2mp3
 ===========
-a wrapper to simplify youtube downloads with youtube-dl, see <https://github.com/rg3/youtube-dl>
+| a wrapper to simplify youtube downloads with youtube-dl, see <https://github.com/rg3/youtube-dl>
+| downloaded files will be tagged with mutagen

 installation
 ------------
 | python setup.py build
-|python setup.py install
+| python setup.py install

 usage
 -----